A Lover's Discourse: Fragments

 A Lover's Discourse: Fragments (Fragments d’un discours amoureux) is a 1977 book by Roland Barthes.
 It contains a list of "fragments", some of which come from literature and some from his own philosophical thought, of a lover's point of view.
 Barthes calls them "figures"—gestures of the lover at work.

-Film adaptation
+Film adaptations

+The book has been used as the basis for films of fiction: